neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/AnnotationReference.rst

 IgnoreValidation
 ----------------

-Used to ignore validation on a specific method argument.
+Used to ignore validation on a specific method argument or class property.

+By default no validation will be executed for the given argument.
+To gather validation results for further processing, the "evaluate" option can be set to true (while still ignoring any validation error).

-:Applicable to: Method
+:Applicable to: Method, Property